 For more information, email the Archives Tour Coordinator or phone (916) 653-7715.

 **The tour usually requires going down one flight of stairs.
 If you require assistance, please let us know ahead of time so we can ensure your experience is a positive one.**

-Come early and enjoy our exhibit, Alfred Eichler: Art and Architecture in the Golden State, featuring the work of long-time state architect Alfred Eichler.
+Come early and enjoy our exhibit, Greetings from California: A Postcard View of the Golden State, featuring postcards from our collections.
 The exhibit is located in our 4th Floor Gallery and is open 9:30 a.m. to 4:00 p.m.